turingschool-examples/challenges/rails-mini-project.markdown

 #### Optional Extensions

-* Use Heroku to host your app (you'll need to use a Postgres database)
 * Implement Twitter, Github, or Facebook OAuth login
+* Use HAML for your views
+* TDD using Rspec instead of Test::Unit

 ### Homework